outpace/config/README.md

 ## Change Log

-### v0.6.1
+### v0.7.0
-- Add `#config/edn` data-reader which sets a config var's value to a value from an edn file.
+- Add `#config/edn` data-reader which can be composed with other readers to interpret values from content.

 ### v0.6.0
 - Add `#config/file` data-reader set a config var's value to the contents of a file.